thepoly/docs/Style Guide.md

 For example, if the date of issue is Wednesday, November 6, write time references as follows: *At a surprise meeting Monday, the Senate voted against the new parking proposal.
 The movie Jurassic Park will be the UPAC Cinema offering on Friday.*

 #### titles of persons
+On first reference, an individual's full title should be used, e.g. *First Chairman of the People's Republic of China Mao Zedong*.
+On subseqeunt references, use only the last name, e.g. *Mao*.
+(Chinese people have their family name come before their given name.)
+For a listing of individuals and their current titles, refer to the [campus directory](https://info.rpi.edu/)

+Titles should be capitalized when preceding a name, but not when following.
+Department names should still be capitalized if they are part of a title following a name, e.g. *First Chairman of the People's Republic of China Mao Zedong and Shirley Ann Jackson, president of Rensselaer Polytechnic Institute, discussed leadership over the masses*.

 #### titles of works
+A good rule of thumb for determining whether to italicize or put in quotations is the following: short works are put in quotes, long works are italicized.

+Use italics when refering to the title of any publication, movie, journal, software program, video game, TV show, book, play, album, lecture series, or works of art.

+Names of documents, like the *Rensselaer Union Guidelines & Procedures* are always italicized.

+Use quotation marks to enclose the titles of songs, short stories, poems, TV episodes, *Poly* columns, theses, symphonies, board games, newspaper and magazine articles, or lecture titles.

+From the Grammarly blog, "Proper names of ships and other vessels should be italicized just as titles are," e.g. the *Enola Gay*, *Challenger,* *Super Chief*, and *Orient Express*.
+Prefixes like H.M.S. and U.S.S are not italicized, e.g. the U.S.S. *Indianapolis*.

 #### top hat
+A weekly opinion piece written by the [Grand Marshal](#grand-marshal).

 #### to travel (verb)
 Use the following spellings for *The Poly*: traveled, traveler, traveling.
 Although there are several acceptable spellings for the tenses of the verb, *The Pol*y uses the above for consistency.